sebsto/amplify-ios-workshop/MOB304/instructions/content/40_add_api/30_client_code.md

   # Pods for Landmarks
   pod 'Amplify', '~> 1.0.1'                             # required amplify dependency
-  pod 'Amplify/Tools', '~> 1.0.1'                       # allows to cal amplify CLI from within Xcode
+  pod 'Amplify/Tools', '~> 1.0.1'                       # allows to cal amplify CLI from within XCode
   pod 'AmplifyPlugins/AWSCognitoAuthPlugin', '~> 1.0.1' # support for Cognito user authentication
   pod 'AmplifyPlugins/AWSAPIPlugin', '~> 1.0.1'         # support for GraphQL API

-end
+end" > Podfile
 {{< /highlight >}}

 In a Terminal, type the following commands to download and install the dependencies: